Regular black holes with stable cores: Mass-inflation effect in regular black holes

 where $ A_{\rm EH}$ and $\kappa_+$ are the area and the surface gravity of the event horizon.
 Eq.\ (\ref{sb}) can be explicitly solved in the large $v$ limit,

 where $m_{\rm cr}$ is the mass of the asymptotic configuration.
 Substituting eq.\ \eqref{asymptm} into eq.\ \eqref{surfacegrav} shows that the outer surface gravity $\kappa_+(v) \sim v^{-1/2}$ so that the exponent controlling the evaporation time asymptotes to $\nu_{\rm E} \sim 1/2$.
-In combination with \eqref{anomdimev} this implies $\nu_{\rm E} \gg \nu$.
-Therefore we conclude that in regular black holes of the Hayward, Bardeen, and asymptotic safety type, the backreaction of the Hawking radiation acts on time scales much shorter than the slow growth of the mass function.
-In these cases the final state of the geometry at $v\rightarrow \infty$ is a cold extremal black hole which is not destabilized by the mass-inflation effect.
+Therefore we conclude that for the Hayward geometry the backreaction of the Hawking radiation acts on time-scales similar to the growth of the mass function.
+The final state of the geometry at $v\rightarrow \infty$ may then be given by a cold extremal black hole which is not destabilized by the mass-inflation effect.
+Notably, this asymptotic configuration is only reached after an infinite time-span, as measured by a static observer situated at asymptotic infinity.
+Whether the formation of the remnant entails the loss of information, as suggested in \cite{Giddings:1993vj}, or the information leaks out of the black hole during the evaporation process, as recently been suggested in \cite{Hooft:2016itl}, is currently open to debate and beyond the scope of our work.